§ 05

 KC's Mexican-American community is the biggest single Latin community in the metro and El Tri matches will be a corridor-wide phenomenon, not a single-bar event.
 Southwest Boulevard (KCMO Westside) is the matchday spine: Ponak's for bar viewing, Tacos El Gallo and Ricos Tacos Lupe for street tacos, El Pueblito and El Patrón for sit-down with margaritas, Manny's for the historic Tex-Mex bar atmosphere, Los Alamos on Summit for the spot locals send their friends to first.18 Cross the state line into KCK and the Argentine and Armourdale neighborhoods (Kansas City, Kansas) extend the corridor with more Mexican-owned restaurants and bars.

-England · Group L · plays in NYC, Philadelphia, Toronto · base camp Swope Park (KCMO) + Inn at Meadowbrook (Prairie Village)Three Lions media corps live here for a month
+England · Group L · plays in Dallas, Boston, NYC · base camp Swope Park (KCMO) + Inn at Meadowbrook (Prairie Village)Three Lions media corps live here for a month

 England trains at Swope Soccer Village in Swope Park (Kansas City, MO), with the team housed at the Inn at Meadowbrook in Prairie Village, where the FA booked all 54 rooms.4 So even though the Three Lions play their group-stage matches in three other cities, KC will be home to England's training base and, by extension, the cluster of England media, hospitality staff, and traveling support that follows the team between matches.
 The Three Lions matchday rooms:

-• Conroy's Public House (Rainbow location in Westwood, plus Overland Park).
-KC's most-recommended Irish pub, fish and chips and curry sauce, large soccer following.30 Plausible England-coded room for matches given the broader English / Irish / Anglo-football crossover.
+- Conroy's Public House (Rainbow location in Westwood, plus Overland Park).
+KC's most-recommended Irish pub, fish and chips and curry sauce, large soccer following.30 The England-coded room by default given the English / Irish / Anglo-football crossover.

 For England specifically: no dedicated ESTC Kansas City chapter to my knowledge, but ESTC members and the broader Three Lions traveling support will spend time here while the team trains.
 Check English supporter Facebook and Discord channels closer to the 27 June Panama vs England match (at MetLife) and the earlier Three Lions group-stage matches.